pieroproietti/pengui/README.md

 ## **penGUI take cure of eggs!**
 ![icon](https://github.com/pieroproietti/pengui/blob/main/assets/pengui.png?raw=true)

-**Notice:** pengui is not yet a finished software, it is still in embryo and is deciding how to grow, however is starting to be usefull to get configuration and produce.

- You can run all the eggs commands from the menu; on the toolbar we have just the most used: `dad`, `produce` and `kill`.
+**Notice:** penGUI is not yet a finished software, it is still in embryo and is deciding how to grow.
+However, it is already useful for both experts and novices to set up eggs and also to get-at a glance-a complete picture.
+You can find and run all the eggs commands from the menu; on the toolbar we have just the most used commands: `dad`, `produce` and `kill`.

 You can download [penGUI](https://sourceforge.net/projects/penguins-eggs/files/penGUI/) and install it with `dpkg -i pengui-0.2.x.deb` and start from the terminal giving: `pengui` as normal user or from the the usual desktop link.